Develop Better Study Habits

 Life happens.
 It doesn't stop simply because you are going to school.
 Because of that, it is quite possible to get off your schedule from time to time.
 It's also easy to simply not follow the study plan you made, or to figure out that maybe it isn't quite working the way you had hoped.
 If that happens, it's not the end of the world.
 You'll just need to step back and take a look at everything you have done.

-- 2Make a New Set of Goals.Once you have established what works what doesn't, it is time to sit down and write a new set of study goals.
+- 2Once you have established what works what doesn't, it is time to sit down and write a new set of study goals.
 If you found that you took on too much during your last set, try to be more realistic this time around.
-If you found that you didn't take on enough, see if there are ways in which you can reorganize your schedule to put in more study time.Advertisement
+If you found that you didn't take on enough, see if there are ways in which you can reorganize your schedule to put in more study time.Make a New Set of Goals.Advertisement

 By following these steps, you should be on your way to developing better study habits, and hopefully an A in your classes.